We're committed to helping students succeed

 OCUF video scholarships available

 The Ohio Credit Union Foundation (OCUF) provides a $5,000 video scholarship opportunity for Ohio credit union members pursuing an undergraduate degree.
 The first-place winner will receive $5,000, the second-place winner will receive $2,500 and the third-place winner will receive $1,000.
 Entrants must answer the scholarship question by creating a 1-to-2½-minute video addressing this year’s topic: ‘Show us how you envision the credit union of the future.’
 Video entries can be edgy, funny, bold, simple, serious – or anything in between.
-All video entries must be submitted by April 30.
-Video finalists will be selected by a judging panel at OCUF and appear on the OCUF website and the scholarship winner will be announced May 31.
 Learn more about this scholarship opportunity.